DannyAllegrezza/dannyallegrezza.hexo/source/about/index.md

 layout: page
 ---

-My name is Danny Allegrezza and I'm happy you stumbled upon my little space on the web.
+My name is Danny Allegrezza and I'm happy you've stumbled upon my little space on the web.
 I'm a software developer who lives and works in the Cary, NC area.
 I'll be using this blog to write about code, technology, the internet, cars and entrepreneurship.

 ## Work Experience
 My [LinkedIn](https://www.linkedin.com/in/dannyallegrezza/) profile gives a great overview of my professional work experience.
 As of recent, I've been working on integrating systems and server-side development.
 I have spent a lot of time working in the .NET ecosystem, primarily using C#.
 I have experience with WinForms, WPF, Web Services, Web API and ASP.NET MVC.